Being in the survival and preparedness community, we strive to be more efficient and self-sufficient in everyday life.

 Use paper clips for more than just keeping a few papers together.
 You may start packing a bunch in your survival kits and BOB.
 See the video below.

-There are a few survival uses for chalk that are worth learning.
+There are a few survival uses for chalk that is worth learning.

 There are many uses for hand sanitizer.